OmerTDK/Ford-GoBike-System-Data-Exploration/README.md

 * The presentation showed that there indeed is a dependency of the average trip duration on if a user is a subscriber or a customer.
 On average, customers rides lasted longer than subscribers rides on every day of the week and time of the day

-## Feedback

-If you have any feedback, please reach out to me at ayangidel@hotmail.com